 What are the creative industries and how do they contribute to the lives of Londoners and the economy of the capital city and nation?
-This course combines site visits and guest speakers with classroom work, drawing on methods from business studies, cultural history, cultural studies, media studies, sociology, and semiotics.
+This course draws on methods from business studies, cultural history, cultural studies, media studies, sociology, and semiotics to consider:

-This course may also be registered as BUA 300.1.
+This course was formerly also offered under BUA 300.1.

 Department: Communications and Rhetorical Studies